Elmonade/AutoSuspender/README.md

 Cloud based platform features are limited to what the vendor provides thus Node-Red should offer more options.
 On the downside it may lack when it comes to visual aesthetics.
 However, as that is not the main concern of this project it won't affect the choice.

-Scaleability considred, since this system is meant for single user Node-Red should be able to handle the demand with ease.
+Scaleability considred, since this system is meant for single user, Node-Red running on local machine should be able to handle the demand with ease.

 # The code